 Held annually at Brown’s Island, the outdoor event location that sits right beside the James River, Dominion Riverrock is the nation’s largest outdoor sports and music festival.
 These three days are filled to the brim with kayaking, canoeing, rock climbing, biking, slacklining, paddleboarding, live music, and so much more.
 Thousands of athletes, spectators, musicians, and even dogs come together to share their interests in the great outdoors.
-The musical entertainment for 2017 includes The Steel Drivers and Hard Working Americans.
+The musical entertainment for 2018 includes The Marcus King Band and The Wood Brothers .
 This free outdoor event is not just for professional athletes.
 Anyone can sign up to participate in the Trail Runs, Group Hikes, 5K Mud Run, and other outdoor races and contests.

 Lower Appomattox Riverfest—Petersburg